All Saints' Ministries

 Led by Becky Silliman, our Music and the Arts Ministry supports worship and community outreach that over the years have included art sales and exhibits; performances by local, national, and international music groups; and a close relationship with New Urban Arts, an after school arts program for high school students, our neighbor just across Westminster Street.
 You can learn more on our Music and the Arts page.

 Our Pastoral Care Ministry is led by Rosetta Evans, Agnes Fox, and CeCelia Sirleaf.
 This is a ministry of caring for each other.
 We care for another through telephone calls, cards or notes, and prayers.
 Our Pastoral Care Ministry includes bringing the Eucharist to those who are sick or unable to come to church, and reaching out to parishioners when other needs arise.
-Agnes and Barbara Badio are our Lay Eucharistic Visitors.
+Agnes, Barbara Badio, Musa Goll, Marybeth Hanavan, and Bill McBorrough are our Lay Eucharistic Visitors.